waka-git/csZBar-1/README.md

 exposing a JavaScript interface for scanning barcodes (QR, 2D, etc).
 In this fork a button has been added to turn off and on device flash.
 In addition the plugin can now handle the device orientation change.

+For iOS platform, the plugin integrates with an updated version of the ZBar library, that can be found [here](https://github.com/OutSystems/zbar/tree/outsystems/iphone).

 ## Installation

     cordova plugin add cordova-plugin-cszbar